jezdez/pytuio/README.txt

 Objects
 -------

-The ``objects`` submodule contains a serious of classes that represent types of trangible objects.
+The ``objects`` submodule contains a series of classes that represent types of tangible objects.
 They all are subclasses of the also included ``objects.TuioObject``.
-The following objects types are defined at the moment:
+The following object types are defined at the moment:

 1. ``Tuio2DCursor`` - An abstract cursor object, e.g. a finger.
    This object has limited information and is only sent by reacTIVision if the